 collection of bronze antique statues to the people of Rome.
 Since then the

 collections grew and widened.
-Nowadays they include a huge amount of antic,
+Nowadays they include a huge amount of antique,

 medieval, renaissance masterpieces, jewels and coins.

-Do you remember the famous symbol of Rome – the Capitoline She-wolf suckling Romulus and Remus?
-The original of this statue is situated right here in the Capitoline museums.
+Do you remember the famous symbol of Rome – the Capitoline She-wolf with Romulus and Remus suckling milk from her?
+The original of this statue is situated right here in the Capitoline Museums.
 In addition, one can see such renowned artworks as the Capitoline Venus, the Dying Gaul, the statue of Constantine and of course, no museum in Rome can live without Bernini’s works!
 There are also big collections of Tintoretto, Caravaggio, Titian and many more.

 is something else that makes this sight a unique place.
 Not only it is the oldest museum, but here, too, you can find the oldest artefacts of Rome, which are the oldest walls of Rome that